Cambridge in Dorchester County, Maryland — The American Northeast (Mid-Atlantic)

 1798-1865

-Erected by Maryland Civil War Centennial Commission.
+Erected 2001 by Maryland Civil War Centennial Commission.

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Civil.
 A significant historical year for this entry is 1862.

 Location.
 38° 33.998′ N, 76° 4.562′ W. Marker is in Cambridge, Maryland, in Dorchester County.
-Marker is at the intersection of Academy Street and Cemetery Avenue, on the left when traveling south on Academy Street.
+It is at the intersection of Academy Street and Cemetery Avenue, on the left when traveling south on Academy Street.
 Marker is located about 100 feet south of the intersection along Academy Street, and just inside the cemetery fence.
 Touch for map.
 Marker is in this post office area: Cambridge MD 21613, United States of America.
 Touch for directions.

 Regarding Thomas Holliday Hicks.
 Another marker at the site of Hicks residence in Cambridge, "Appleby", is located on Race Road about 1 mile south of the cemetery.

-Photographed By F. Robby, November 4, 2007
+Photographed by F. Robby, November 4, 2007

 7. Marker on Hicks Monument